Blockchain & Bitcoin: Analysing the Substance Behind the Buzz

 Currencies find use if they store value, and they are relied upon to maintain a relative value over time without depreciating.
 Historically, commodities or metals were used as methods of payment; fast-forward to today, currencies take the form of paper money.
 Many global currencies are now classified as ‘fiat’, which is issued by a government and not backed by any commodity, found to be the most durable and least susceptible to deterioration or devaluation.

 Instead, Bitcoin’s continued availability of more tokens to be generated has encouraged a robust mining community.
-Although supply of the cryptocurrency is capped at 21 Million Bitcoin to be mined, the final Bitcoin is set to be mined around the year 2140, while it is said that 18.5 Million Bitcoin has been mined in the last decade.
+Although supply of the cryptocurrency is capped at 21 million Bitcoin to be mined, the final Bitcoin is set to be mined around the year 2140, while 18.5 million Bitcoin has been mined in the last decade.

 Bitcoin is also divisible, forming a similar concept to a cent value, but in Bitcoin called ‘satoshi’.
 This makes possible for tiny fractions of a single Bitcoin to be traded and incorporated in everyday transactions.
 Following the development of cryptocurrency exchanges, Bitcoin can be easily transferred, due to its lack of physical representation and lack of intermediary fees.
 This adds to Bitcoin’s durability, since there is no physical way to destroy Bitcoin.